ubcrcc/LWT-website/README.md

 _Built with [Lab Website Template](https://greene-lab.gitbook.io/lab-website-template-docs)_

+Tips to tell people in docs:
+- Be careful with your extensions on images!
+Make sure you're using the correct one (eg. .png, .jpg, .jpeg, etc.), although all of those should work (.heic?).

 To preview website locally:
 - Clone git repo
 - Install and launch Docker Desktop (https://www.docker.com/products/docker-desktop/)